Peabo83/Valheim-Server-Web-GUI/README.md

 # Valheim-Server-Web-GUI

-This is a 'no database' web GUI built on Nimdy's Dedicated Valheim server script ( https://github.com/Nimdy/Dedicated_Valheim_Server_Script )

 ## Features
 - Web page that publicly shows the status of valheimserver.service
 - Has a public facing Copy to clipboard button for easy pasting into Valheim
 - Looks at your /BepInEx/config folder and can publicly display mods installed with a link to their Nexus page or display a defined list of mods